50 Worst Foods for Diabetes

 Pop-Tarts are nothing more than packaged and processed pastries.
 They're made with artificial refined flour and a "sugar square," as Anziani says, which will start your day with excess blood sugar.

 Chocolate milk can be a good post-workout recovery drink, but not for diabetics. "[Chocolate milk] includes the carbohydrate of milk, lactose, plus the added sugar from the chocolate mix to create a double whammy of blood sugar spike," Anziani says.

-“Though its base is corn, corn is highly glycemic and this snack is usually topped with artificial butter topping, caramel sauce, or more unhealthy items,” Anziani says.
-Some microwave brands are still made with inflammatory trans fats, and even stovetop popcorn is still a carbohydrate-ridden snack.
+"Though its base is corn, corn is highly glycemic and this snack is usually topped with artificial butter topping, caramel sauce, or more unhealthy items," Anziani says.
+And yes, even stovetop popcorn is still a carbohydrate-ridden snack.